-In this lesson, we are going to learn about the origin of blues music and how to play and transpose a 12-bar blues bass line.
+In this lesson, we will learn about the origin of blues music and how to play and transpose a 12-bar blues bass line.

-In this lesson, you will understand why primary chords are so special, and what a turnaround chord is.
-You will enjoy performing a 12 bar blues chord sequence.
+In this lesson, we will understand why primary chords are so special, and what a turnaround chord is.
+We will enjoy performing a 12 bar blues chord sequence.

 In this lesson, we will look at how a main melody or theme is used in blues music and learn how to play a very famous 'head'.